-- 11.24 When determining applications, the Licensing Authority will not take into consideration matters that are not related to gambling and the licensing objectives.
+11.24 When determining applications, the Licensing Authority will not take into consideration matters that are not related to gambling and the licensing objectives.
 One example would be the likelihood of the applicant obtaining planning permission or building regulations approval for their proposal.
-The Licensing Authority is aware that a premises licence, once it comes into effect, authorises premises to be used for gambling.
-Accordingly, a licence to use premises for gambling will only be issued in relation to premises that the Licensing Authority is satisfied are going to be ready to be used for gambling in the reasonably near future, consistent with the scale of building or alterations required before the premises are brought into use.
+The Licensing Authority is aware that a premises licence, once it comes into effect, authorises premises to be used for page (Admin) 2007/459: Premises Licensing and Provisional

+- premises for gambling will only be issued in relation to premises that the Licensing Authority is satisfied are going to be ready to be used for gambling in the reasonably near future, consistent with the scale of building or alterations required before the premises are brought into use.
 (Equally, licences will only be issued where they are expected to be used for the gambling activity named on the licence).
 It is for these reasons the Act allows a potential operator to apply for a provisional statement if construction of the premises is not yet complete or they need alteration, or the applicant does not yet have a right to occupy them.
-Further information regarding provisional statements is set out in Section 21 of this document. - 11.25 As the High Court has held in a 2008 case, operators can apply for a premises licence in respect of premises which have still to be constructed or altered, and the Licensing Authority is required to determine any such applications on their merits.
-Such cases should be considered in a two stage process; first, the Licensing Authority must decide whether, as a matter of substance after applying the principles in section 153 of the Act, the premises ought to be permitted to be used for gambling; second, in deciding whether or not to grant the application the Licensing Authority will need to consider - Page The Queen (on the application of) Betting Shop Services -v- Southend-on-Sea Borough Council [2008] EWHC 105 (Admin)

-if appropriate conditions can be put in place to cater for the situation that the premises are not yet in the state in which they ought to be before gambling takes place.
+Further information regarding provisional statements is set out in Section 21 of this document. - 11.25 As the High Court has held in a 2008 case5, operators can apply for a premises licence in respect of premises which have still to be constructed or altered, and the Licensing Authority is required to determine any such applications on their merits.
+Such cases should be considered in a two stage process; first, the Licensing Authority must decide whether, as a matter of substance after applying the principles in section 153 of the Act. the premises ought to be permitted to be used for gambling; second, in deciding whether or not to grant the application the Licensing Authority will need to consider if appropriate conditions can be put in place to cater for the situation that the premises are not yet in the state in which they ought to be before gambling takes place. - 11.26 For example, where the operator has still to undertake final fitting out of the premises but can give a reasonably accurate statement as to when the necessary works will be completed, it may be sufficient to simply issue the licence with a future effective date, as is possible under the Regulations6.
+The application form allows the applicant to